 Studying for a business degree gave her a better understanding of what is entailed when working with people.

-Many organizations will at some point experience social loafing.
-Social loafing impacts people in colleges and organizations.
+Social loafing occurs in many organizations.
+You will at some point experience social loafing in colleges as well.

-People might not be aware of what social loafing is but you will have witnessed someone behave in this manner.
-The one thing that will help you identify a person behaving in this manner is that they will not do anything that they are assigned to do but will talk about how they are actually going to do it.
-You might also notice that a person is late to meetings and late at handing in assignments.
+You might also notice that there is that one individual that is late to every meetings and also late at handing in assignments.
 This can be especially frustrating if you are doing a team project for work or college and you have deadlines to meet.

 If you have a team of six or eight people and everyone has been assigned a task to complete and some don't complete their task on time, then you will begin to see social loafing creeping into your teams structure.